-The golden monkeys are endemic species of the Virunga massif.
-They are found in Volcanoes National Park, Mgahinga national park, Gishwati forest and Virunga National Park in Congo.
+A species endemic to the Virunga Massif, Golden Monkeys are found in the Volcanoes National Park, in the Mgahinga National Park, in the Gishwati forest and in Virunga National Park in Congo.

-Golden monkeys live in families.
-The number of members per group varies between 100 to 125individuals.
-This includes one dominant male, females, juveniles and babies.
-The dominant males and adult females are responsible to protect the territory and resources found in, mostly females defend the food.
+Golden monkeys live in families of 100 to 125 individuals, including one dominant male, females, juveniles and babies.
+Dominant males and adult females are charged with protecting the territory and the resources found therein, and the females are generally the ones who defend the food.

 A dominant male leads the group for one to ten years, coordinating all the activities in the group, including where its relatives sit, where they stand, and everything they do.
 In the Volcanoes National Park, we regularly spot two such large families: